imann24/kind_cloud/README.md

     - [x] https://fly.io/docs/django/getting-started/
     - [x] Integrate gunicorn
 - [ ] "You are not alone." --> debug negative sentiment
+- [x] Add a zoom to view feature
-- [ ] Add a view of an individual quote or a zoom to view feature
+- [ ] Add a separate page view of an individual quote
+- [ ] Allow voting on zoomed in quotes
 - [ ] Add a pastel like gradient background
 - [ ] Add a cloud icon to create link/button
 - [ ] Add a share link to the site